 Walk-in hours are for students who have specific questions or concerns; they are not for formal advising.
 If you need to be advised, please schedule an appointment.

-The Microbiology Listserv sends out information about new classes, scholarships, information sessions, internships, jobs as well as many other opportunities for students.
+The Microbiology Listserv sends out information about new classes, scholarships, information sessions, internships, jobs, information on the Undergrad MIBO Graduation program, as well as many other opportunities for students.
 If you currently have 60 hours and have not been receiving departmental emails, please contact firstname.lastname@example.org to be added the Microbiology Undergraduate Listserv.

 If you are a Microbiology major with over 80 hours, you are eligible for a graduation check.
 During a graduation check, a graduation advisor will look over your degree audit to make sure that you are on track to graduate during your preferred graduation date.
-To schedule a graduation check, please make an appointment with Rebecca Jeffers via SAGE or call the Graduation Certification Office at (706) 542-1522.
+To schedule a graduation check, please email the Graduation Certification Office at email@example.com or call them at (706) 542-1522.

-If you need a pre- or co-requisite override, please e-mail Kim Brown email@example.com with your 81 number, the course for which you want to register and the reason for the override.
+If you need a pre- or co-requisite override, please email Kaitlyn Hall firstname.lastname@example.org with your 81 number, the course for which you want to register and the reason for the override.
 Overrides are subject to departmental approval.